hunan-rostomyan/codeguides/Dev/Frontend/Reviews/151 Notes.md

    1. Please answer the [Questions](#questions) above.
 Email answers to my WriteLab email.

    2. Follow the directions for liting your files under [General](#general).
-After Hunan completes (1), get the latest *.jscsrc* file and run the linter again.
+Once [PR 167] is merged into develop, get the latest *.jscsrc* file and run the linter again (may need to run `npm update` to make sure you have the right dependencies).
 As I mentioned, once the Essay Builder is integrated into the rest of the system, you'll simply run `grunt jscss` to do the linting.

    3. Incorporate Hunan's suggestions listed in this document.

 - Hunan:

-   1. Add "requireTrailingComma" and "disallowMultipleVarDecl" (strict) to *.jscsrc*.
+   1. ~~Add "requireTrailingComma" and "disallowMultipleVarDecl" (strict) to *.jscsrc*.~~

    2. Add a note about *pure vs impure* as they relate to testability.